 Best Time to Buy, Best Time to Fly for Summer

-Don’t buy plane tickets too early or too late.
-If you do, you could pay more than you have to.
-And please don’t wait until the very last minute or you’ll get hit with the very steep fares business travelers pay.
+Don’t buy plane tickets too late or you’ll pay the very high, last-minute prices business travelers do.
 Instead, purchase tickets in these shopping windows:

 - International: Between 5 ½ months and 4 weeks before departure.

 *How late you can buy depends upon the airline.
-Discount carriers like Frontier and Spirit don’t usually hike fares until about two weeks before departure but larger carriers like American and Delta raise prices about four weeks in advance.
+Discount carriers like Frontier and Spirit don’t usually hike fares until about 10 days to two weeks before departure but larger carriers like American and Delta raise prices about four weeks in advance.
+However, this can change due to supply and demand; if tickets aren’t selling, they’ll be cheaper longer (and vice versa).

 Avoid flying during peak summer season – late June to late August – because that’s when fares are highest.
 Cheaper times to fly: